The Hidden Shrine of Tamoachan

 The Hidden Shrine of Tamoachan is an adventure module for the Dungeons & Dragons (D&D) fantasy role-playing game, set in the World of Greyhawk campaign setting for use with the 1st edition Advanced Dungeons & Dragons rules.
 It is the first in the C-series of modules, a set of unrelated adventures originally designed for competitive play, with the C representing the first letter in the word competition.
+It is the first D&D adventure to use boxed, "read aloud" text.

 Originally printed for the 1979 Origins International Game Expo, the module was made available to the general public in 1980.
 The Hidden Shrine of Tamoachan received generally positive reviews from critics and was ranked the 18th greatest Dungeons & Dragons adventure of all time by Dungeon magazine in 2004.

 Plot summary

 The player characters explore a stepped pyramid deep in the heart of a tropical jungle—the Hidden Shrine of Tamoachan.
 The characters must penetrate this Mayan-style temple, which is full of tricks and traps.
 Some of the traps include cursed items, firebombs, and triggered statues.

-The shrine is an ancient Mayan/Aztec pyramid, and the module uses names, monsters, and characters based on that period.
-It also includes an illustrated booklet with fifteen pictures depicting various parts of the shrine to be shown to the players at the appropriate time.
-Also included are three pre-made characters for use if the scoring system is used.
+The shrine is an ancient pyramid in the style of the Mayas and Aztecs, and the names, creatures, and characters in the adventure are also based on that time period.
+The adventure contains a booklet including fifteen illustrations of the shrine intended to be shown to the players when they arrive at the corresponding areas.
+Three pre-generated characters are also included which are designed to be used with the scoring system.